Disk Management

 Machine Configuration

-Note: In Talos Linux 1.8, only EPHEMERAL system volume configuration can be managed through the machine configuration.
+Note: Only EPHEMERAL and IMAGECACHE system volume configuration can be managed through the machine configuration.

 Note: The volume configuration in the machine configuration is only applied when the volume has not been provisioned yet.
 So applying changes after the initial provisioning will not have any effect.